sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 The “What You See Is What You Get” (/ˈwɪziwɪɡ/ WIZ-ee-wig) module is effectively a full editor made available in one moveable container.
 Use this module if you wish to import existing HTML content as a whole instead of converting pieces to individual modules.

 The WYSIWYG module follows the generic template.
-You can leave the section marked [MODULE CONTENT] blank and switch from the code editor to the visual editor to see how it will look with the default attributes.
+You can leave the section marked [MODULE CONTENT] blank and switch from the code editor to the visual editor to see the how it will look with the default attributes.
 Or, you can replace it with any valid HTML:

 <strong>WYSIWYG example:</strong>
 {% codeblock lang:html %}